 Many remote locations require multiple transportation methods, both public and private (follow local public health guidelines/mandates).
 The following precautions will be taken to help minimize COVID-19 transmission risks during mobilization and transportation:

-- Inspectors/field staff will wear a cloth face mask and bring with them gloves, EPA approved disinfecting cleaner, and hand sanitizer.
+- Inspectors/field staff will bring with them a cloth face mask, gloves, EPA approved disinfecting cleaner, and hand sanitizer.

 - Modes of transportation must be approved by the inspector's supervisor.

 - All transportation vehicles, including marine vessels and aircraft will be cleaned and sanitized prior to each transport in accordance to CDC guidelines.
 Inspectors should request information about sanitary protocols for commercial transportation before departing.